hertze/Swedish-Pixels/_posts/2011-01-30-moving-to-jekyll.markdown

 ---
-title: Moving to Jekyll and GitHub pages
+title: Moving to Jekyll and GitHub Pages
 layout: post
 ---